The living atlases store a huge amount of information, above and beyond the

 Details

-There are five categories of information, each with their own
+There are six categories of information, each with their own

 specific sub-functions to look-up each type of information.